 Who Should Adopt GIPS Standards?

 - Investment managers

-- They are a rigorous set of investment performance measurement standards adopted in 37 countries and recognized around the world for their unparalleled credibility, integrity, scope, and uniformity, enabling investors to directly compare a firm’s track record with other firms.
+- Are a rigorous set of investment performance measurement standards adopted in 37 countries and recognized globally.

-- They include composite presentation, which greatly improves transparency by eliminating survivorship biases, misrepresentations and historical data omissions.
+- Include composite presentation, improving transparency by eliminating survivorship biases, misrepresentations and historical data omissions.

-- They can evolve to address issues that arise in the dynamic investment industry.
+- Evolve to address issues that arise in a dynamic investment industry.

-- They are an incentive for firms to invest significant time and resources into internal risk-control mechanisms and setting performance benchmarks — the hallmarks of reliable long-term success.
-(To claim compliance, an investment firm must demonstrate adherence to comprehensive and rigorous rules governing input data, calculation methodology, composite construction, disclosures, and presentation and reporting.)
+- Incentive firms to invest significant time and resources into internal risk-control mechanisms and setting performance benchmarks — the hallmarks of reliable long-term success.
+(To claim compliance, an investment firm must demonstrate adherence to comprehensive rules governing input data, calculation methodology, composite construction, disclosures, and presentation and reporting.)

 How Can I Learn More About GIPS Standards?